Darin755/webtop/README.md

  - Define has define.js which defines system functions.
 There is currently only one function stored there.
  - Menu stores the webpage that is deplayed in the menu.
 Taskbar is the webpage and the scripts for the taskbar which is currently required for the wm to function correctly.

-## To open: open webtop/index.html with a web browser (chrome recommended)

- - Note: resizing windows is not supported by all browsers

 ### Have fun!!